robalb/custom-vm-emulator/README.md

-# yan85 emulator, disassembler and timeless debuggger
+# yan85 emulator, disassembler and time-travel debugger

 This project implements a set of tools for the reverse engineering of yan85, the custom architecture used for vm-based obfuscation challenges in pwn.college